nus-cs2103-AY2122S1/tp/docs/UserGuide.md

     2. Features
        1. Viewing help `help`
        2. Adding a person `add`
+       3. Importing contacts from a file `import`
-       3. Listing all persons `list`
+       4. Listing all persons `list`
-       4. Editing a person `edit`
+       5. Editing a person `edit`
-       5. Locating persons by name `find`
+       6. Locating persons by name `find`
-       6. Deleting a person `delete`
+       7. Deleting a person `delete`
+       8. Computing statistics of a tutorial group : `stats`
-       7. Clearing all entries `clear`
+       9. Clearing all entries `clear`
-       8. Exiting the program `exit`
+       10. Exiting the program `exit`
-       9. Saving the data
+       11. Saving the data
-       10. Editing the data file
+       12. Editing the data file
     3. FAQ
     4. Command Summary